 In terms of the Course Rules, a mentor can do the following:

-A mentor can manage files – add training materials for the mentees such as texts, lectures, video, images – and manage them.
+A mentor can manage files – add training materials for the mentees such as texts, lectures, videos, and images – and manage them.

 A mentor can see all of the mentees who are enrolled in the courses she/he is teaching.
 A mentor must access the user’s page, which displays a list of all of the mentees who are taking the particular course.
 The account status, account type, name, email address, and activities for each mentee will be shown.